• Skip to primary navigation

 Canalta Lodge Banff – photo provided by Booking.com

-Moose Hotel Banff (Mid-Range)
+Moose Hotel and Suites (Mid-Range)

-Smack dab in the middle of all the action, Moose Hotel and Suites is just a jaunt (a one to two-minute walk) from downtown Banff, making getting around town simple.
+Smack dab in the middle of all the action, Moose Hotel and Suites is just a quick jaunt (a one to two-minute walk) from downtown Banff, making getting around town simple.
 After a day meandering Banff Ave, those tootsies will be craving some TLC – and the Moose Hotel has you covered.

 Moose Hotel and Suites